vectordotdev/gitdocs/README.md

 ## How does it work

-`gitdocs` is distributed as a cli package on npm.
-You can simply install it with `npm install gitdocs -g` and run `gitdocs serve` to preview your docs or `gitdocs build` to generate a static site wherever you like.
+`gitdocs` is distributed as a package on npm.
+It is a cli that you can simply install it with `npm install gitdocs -g`.
+You can run `gitdocs serve` to preview your docs or `gitdocs build` to generate a static site wherever you like.

 ## Installation